Az-21/visceral/vuepress/course/dip/unit1.md

 #### Sampling

-- Continuous-time analog signal is sampled by measuring its amplitude at a discrete instants spaced uniformly in time `T`.
+- Continuous-time analog signal is sampled by measuring its amplitude at a discrete instants spaced uniformly in time $T$.

 - As long as the sampling of the analog signal is taken with a sufficiently high frequency (higher than the minimum Nyquist rate of twice the signal largest frequency), there is no loss in information as a result of taking discrete samples.